dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 ##Summary

 1. When figuring chacnes, one helpful strategy is to write down a complete list of all the possible ways that the chance process can turn out.
 If this is too hard, at least write down a few typical ways, and count how many ways there are in total.

+2. The chance that at least one of the two things will happen equals the sum of the individual chances, provided the things are mutually exclusive.
+Otherwise, adding the chances will give the wrong answer -- double counting.